The term "morning sickness" is used to describe nausea and vomiting during pregnancy. Some women also have the symptoms

 - Your symptoms probably show that the placenta is making all the right hormones for your growing baby.

-When nausea and vomiting are severe, a condition known as hyperemesis gravidarum may be diagnosed.
+When nausea and vomiting are severe, a condition known as hyperemesis gravidarum may be diagnosed and may require treatment.

 Eating and Drinking

 Changing what you eat may help.
 Try these tips:

 - Eat a lot of protein and carbohydrates.
 Try peanut butter on apple slices or celery.
 Also try nuts, cheese and crackers, and low-fat dairy products like milk, cottage cheese, and yogurt.

 - Bland foods, such as gelatin, frozen desserts, broth, ginger ale, and saltine crackers, also soothe the stomach.